remotion-dev/remotion/packages/docs/docs/overwriting-webpack-config.md

 You can customize the Webpack configuration if you have at least Version 1.1 of Remotion.

-Create a config file called `remotion.config.ts` in the root of your project.
+Create a config file called `remotion.config.js` in the root of your project.
 As a confirmation, you should get a console message `Applied configuration from [configuration-file]`.

 ## Overriding the webpack config